On some families of Gushel-Mukai fourfolds: New descriptions of families of GM fourfolds

 \subsection{An application to cubic fourfolds}

-Recall that in the $20$-dimensional moduli space $\mathcal C$ of cubic fourfolds, the Noether-Lefschetz locus consists of a countable infinite union of irreducible divisors $\mathcal C_d$, where the integer $d$, called the discriminant of the cubic fourfold, runs over all integers $d\geq 8$ with $d\equiv 0$ or $2$ (mod $6$); see \cite{Hassett,Has00,Levico} for details.
+Recall that in the $20$-dimensional moduli space $\mathcal C$ of cubic fourfolds, the Noether--Lefschetz locus consists of a countable infinite union of irreducible divisors $\mathcal C_d$, where the integer $d$, called the discriminant of the cubic fourfold, runs over all integers $d\geq 8$ with $d\equiv 0$ or $2$ (mod $6$); see \cite{Hassett,Has00,Levico} for details.

 If a cubic fourfold $[X]\in \mathcal C$ contains an irreducible surface $S$ of degree $\deg(S)$ and sectional genus $g(S)$, which has smooth normalization and only a finite number $\delta$ of nodes as singularities, then it is well-known that $[X]\in\mathcal C_d$, where